 The Centers for Disease Control and Prevention estimates that dogs bite an average of 4.5 million people per year.
 Half of these victims are children.
 These statistics might not be surprising, given the fact that there are an estimated 83.3 million pet dogs in America at any given time, but should still raise a few eyebrows in that these incidents disproportionately affect youth.
 It is important to teach your child safety tips when commingling with animals, and also to ensure you train your dog so as to not harm visitors.
 Strict liability offenses such as these do not have much, if any, leniency—if your dog harms another person, you will likely be held responsible for its actions, even if it has never harmed anyone before.

 Boston, Massachusetts Dog Bite Attorneys

 If you or anyone you know has been injured by an animal, you have legal rights that may be able to compensate you for your injuries.
-Experienced Boston dog bite attorney John J. Sheehan knows how to navigate these types of cases to ensure the most favorable outcome for you.
+Boston dog bite attorney John J. Sheehan knows how to navigate these types of cases to ensure the most favorable outcome for you.
 You may be entitled to compensation for your injuries, reimbursement for medical bills, pain and suffering, and wage loss reimbursement.
 Dog owners have an obligation to keep their animals from causing harm to others and you have a right to hold them to this responsibility.
-We are always available to hear your side of the story, take your side, and work with you toward a resolution; contact us today.
+We are always available to hear your side of the story, take your side, and work with you toward a resolution; contact our Somerville dog bite lawyers today.